centrahq/api-documentation/user/pages/01.overview/01.centra-overview/docs.md

 ### Locale

-Locale defines the user's location (region) and language.
-Based on users' location Centra is able to serve them proper default Market with prices from a Pricelist appropriate for their country.
+Locale defines the user's language.
 For items that are translatable, like custom product attributes, locale controls which translation will be returned via API.

 Locale can be set by:
 * (Prio 1) Store API `PUT /languages/switch`